Viseryn/foodplanner/README.md

 ## Release checklist

-When all issues for a planned released have been resolved, follow these steps:
+When all tickets for a planned released have been resolved, follow these steps:

 - In the repositories' GitHub Actions panel, run the "Release Workflow".
 Make sure that the three required version numbers (last version number, new version number, next snapshot version number) are correct.